Intermediate-Mass Black Hole Formation from Hierarchical Mergers in Galactic Nuclei: Black Hole Initial Properties and Binarity

 We consider two cases for BH initial mass and spin distributions.
 In the first case, we use the same initial mass distribution as \citet{Hoang+18}, but assume all the BHs were single from birth and have zero initial spin.
+We refer to this case as H18.
 In the second case, we compute the final masses and spins (see Section \ref{sec:GWcap_methodology} for equations) of the merger products from \citet{Hoang+18} and combine them with their single BHs from the unbound primordial binaries.
-The overwhelming majority of their primordial binaries either merge or become unbound within $<1$ billion year, making the single BH population a reasonable starting condition for our $\sim 10$ billion year timescale simulation.
+We refer to this case as H18\raisebox{0.3ex}{ {${+}$}}M. The overwhelming majority of their primordial binaries either merge or become unbound within $<1$ billion years, making the single BH population a reasonable starting condition for our $\sim 10$ billion year timescale simulation.
 We note that they also have a subset of primordial binaries that neither merge nor become unbound.
 These systems constitute $\lesssim 40 \%$ of their initial systems, and at the end of their simulations, single BHs outnumbered binaries by about $2.5$ to $1$, meaning the population of BHs at later times should be dominated by singles.
 As dynamical processes related specifically to binary systems, such as binary-single interactions, are beyond the scope of this study, we reserve the inclusion of these systems for future work.